carlogattuso/threejs-ngpwa-mug-maker/README.md

 # 🎨 3D Mug Customizer

 Experience the future of product customization with [MugMaker](https://mug-maker-9eb4b.web.app/), a proof-of-concept PWA that demonstrates the powerful integration of ThreeJS and Angular 18.
-Create stunning 3D mug designs in real-time with an intuitive interface powered by PrimeNG components.
+Create stunning 3D mug designs in real-time with an intuitive interface powered by PrimeNG components and Tailwind CSS styling.
 Engineered with enterprise-grade tools and following industry best practices, ensuring robust scalability and seamless deployment on Google Cloud Platform.

 <div align="center">
   <h4>Light Mode</h4>